ShreyasBabshet/Simple-Calculator-app/README.md

 # Simple-Calculator-app

-This is the simple calculator app for beginners
+This is the simple calculator app for beginners.

+To get the files visit master brach

 -The app is supportive for all android versions.